SHM Foundation’s Mobile-Based Programme "Zvatinoda!" Featured in Leading Digital Health Journal

 Published on Nov 06, 2024

-The Zvatinoda! digital intervention, co-designed with young people, focused on breaking down barriers to health services for 18-24-year-olds in Chitungwiza, Zimbabwe.
+The Zvatinoda! digital intervention, co-designed with young people, aimed to break down barriers to health services for 18-24-year-olds in Chitungwiza, Zimbabwe.
 Through mobile-based, anonymous chats, youth could engage freely on sensitive topics, supported by peer facilitators and expert “Aunties.”
 This safe and private platform enabled them to improve their sexual and reproductive health knowledge and share insights with family and friends.

 This study reinforces the value of peer-to-peer learning combined with adult mentorship, emphasizing that trusted adult figures can enrich youth-led initiatives by offering guidance, expertise, and essential safeguards.